maxgamertyper/Pyhoot/Lib/README.md

 "NumberOfAnswers": #number of brainstorming answers allowed, "MaximumAnswerLength": #maximum length of brainstorm },
-"DropPinData": None if questiontype is not "drop_pin" else {
+"DropPinData": None if questiontype is not "drop_pin" or "pin_it" else {
 "VideoData": #Video Data,
 "ImageURL": # the ImageURL of the DropPin, "ImageData": # basic data of the Image,
-"Media": # tbh i have no idea, the amount of media im guessing }
+"Media": # tbh i have no idea, the amount of media im guessing },
+"ScaleData": None if questiontype is not "scale" else {
+"Start":info.get("start"), # if the type is nps this is set to 0 "End":info.get("end"), # if the type is nps this is set to 10 "LabelType":info.get("labelType"), # if the typ is nps this is set to likert "ScaleType":info.get("scaleType") # if the type is nps this is set to nps }
 }
 ```